-CHECKING SERVICE REMINDER

-INDICATORS (except the low fuel level

-warning light and low windshield

-washer fluid level warning light)
+CHECKING SERVICE REMINDER INDICATORS (except the low fuel level warning light and low windshield washer fluid level warning light)

 1. Apply the parking brake.

 2. Open one of the doors.

 The open door warning light should come on.

 3. Close the door.

 The open door warning light should go off.

-4. Turn the ignition key to "ACC".

-The SRS warning light should come on.

-It goes off after about 6 seconds.

-5. Turn the ignition key to "ON", but do not start the engine.
+4. Turn the ignition key to "ON", but do not start the engine.

-All the service reminder indicators except the open door warning light and SRS warning light should come on.
-The "ABS" and "VSC" warning lights and the "VSC OFF" indicator light go off after a few seconds.
+All the service reminder indicators except the open door warning light should come on.
+The "ABS" and "VSC" warning lights, "TRAC OFF" and slip indicator lights go off after a few seconds.
+The SRS warning light goes off after about 6 seconds.